-I’m not using my car – do I need an MOT?
+I’m not using my car – do I need a current MOT?

 If you are not using your car and want to avoid paying insurance and road tax and the MOT has run out!
 You can take the vehicle off the road this is called declaring your car as SORN (Statutory Off-Road Notification).
 You can’t drive it again until it’s taxed, insured, and has passed the MOT test.